MelbourneDeveloper/Jayse/src/dart_jayse/README.md

 - **Strong Typing**: all values are strongly typed.
 No accessing `dynamic` values.
 - **Immutable**: All objects are immutable.
 There are no setters.
 Use non-destructive mutation to create new `JsonObject`s.
 - **Simpler data classes and less code generation**: data classes are simpler and code generation with tools like `json_serializable` is often not necessary.
+- **Simple, tight code**: the library is small and easy to understand.
+It's a single file with no dependencies, and currently under 200 LOC.

 Example:
 ```dart